Disability payments and work

-Social assistance (means-tested) payments: Disability Allowance or Blind Pension are means-tested disability payments.
-If you wish to do rehabilitative employment you must get written approval from the Department of Social Protection (DSP) to retain your Disability Allowance or Blind Pension.
-For both payments you need to provide a letter from your doctor certifying that the proposed work is rehabilitative.
-You also need to provide confirmation of your earnings (a payslip, your contract of employment or a letter from your employer).
+Social assistance (means-tested) payments: Disability Allowance and Blind Pension are means-tested disability payments.
+If you start work, you must notify the DSP and provide proof of your earnings (a pay slip, your contract of employment or a letter from your employer).
 You do not need to have been getting your payment for a minimum period of time before you can take up work.
 You may keep your Disability Allowance or Blind Pension if your income is below a certain level.

 To qualify for a means-tested payment your income from various sources is examined to see whether it is under a certain level.
-Some earnings from rehabilitative work are not taken into account in the assessment of your means and do not affect your payment.
-For Disability Allowance and Blind Pension, earnings of up to €120 from rehabilitative work (either as an employee or as a self-employed person) are not taken into account at all in the assessment of means.
+Some earnings from work are not taken into account in the assessment of your means and do not affect your payment.
+For Disability Allowance and Blind Pension, earnings of up to €140 from work (either as an employee or as a self-employed person) are not taken into account at all in the assessment of means.
 (The means assessed are your gross earnings less PRSI, any pension contributions and any union dues.
 You cannot deduct income tax or income levies.)

-If you earn more than €120 per week from rehabilitative work, 50% of your earnings between €120 and €350 are not taken into account in the Disability Allowance or Blind Pension means test.
+If you earn more than €140 per week from work, half of your earnings between €140 and €375 are not taken into account in the Disability Allowance and Blind Pension means test.

-Disability Allowance: all earnings over €350 are assessed as income and your entitlement to Disability Allowance will be reduced in line with the appropriate reduced rates of payment for Disability Allowance.
-If you are getting payments for a qualified adult or qualified children your means from rehabilitative work are deducted from the family rate that applies to you.
+Disability Allowance: all earnings from work over €375 are assessed as income and your entitlement to Disability Allowance will be reduced in line with the appropriate reduced rates of payment for Disability Allowance.
+If you are getting payments for a qualified adult or qualified children your means from work are deducted from the family rate that applies to you.

-Blind Pension: all earnings over €350 will also be assessed as income and your entitlement to Blind Pension will be reduced in line with the appropriate reduced rates of payment for Blind Pension.
+Blind Pension: all earnings from work over €375 are assessed as income and your entitlement to Blind Pension will be reduced in line with the appropriate reduced rates of payment for Blind Pension.

 Social insurance payments: Invalidity Pension and Illness Benefit are social insurance (PRSI-based) payments.
 You cannot work while you are getting these payments (with the exception of voluntary unpaid work).

 Injury Benefit is one of the benefits available under the Occupational Injuries Scheme.
 If you are getting Injury Benefit you can do light voluntary work.
 You can also do part-time work which is part of a treatment or charitable in character (provided you do not earn more than €50 a week) without permission.
-However if you wish to do other rehabilitative work or a training course you must get written permission from the DSP (called an exemption) before starting.
+However, if you wish to do other rehabilitative work or a training course you must get written permission from the DSP (called an exemption) before starting.
 Exemptions allowing a person to work are not normally granted within the first 26 weeks of Injury Benefit.

 If you work while getting Disability Allowance or Blind Pension you can retain any extra benefits you were getting.
-However the amount of Rent Supplement you get may be affected by your increased income.
+However, the amount of Rent Supplement you get may be affected by your increased income.

-In general you can retain any extra benefits you were getting when you take part in an employment scheme.
+In general, you can retain any extra benefits you were getting when you take part in an employment scheme.

 You can read about Rent Supplement and how additional income from work or taking part in an employment scheme may affect it in our document on Rent Supplement and changes to your circumstances.